AuriServe/Docs/Server/Context.md

 ### api

-The [[API object]], which provides methods to export, unexport, and require APIs registered by other Plugins
+The [[API registry object]], which provides methods to export, unexport, and require Plugin APIs.

 ## Methods